Automation of document management, scoring and transaction analysis in VestaBank

 – Do the employees participate in process improvement?

 – Alexander Pekin: Yes, actively.
 They saw that making changes and adding features in ELMA is simple, unlike in, for example, CFT, where it’s difficult and expensive.
-The employees are getting more and more involved; in average, we implement 5-6 updates each week.
+The employees are getting more and more involved; on average, we implement 5-6 updates each week.

-Another great advantage of ELMA is that the managers can easily receive feedback from the users, customers and partners, and therefore cancel any unsuccessful updates and further develop the successful ones.
+Another great advantage of ELMA is that the managers can easily receive feedback from the users, customers, and partners, and therefore cancel any unsuccessful updates and further develop the successful ones.

 – What is the average time for developing one process?